Das Pop

-Das Pop was a Belgian band founded in Ghent by school friends Reinhard Vanbergen, Niek Meul, Lieven Moors and Bent Van Looy.
+Das Pop is a Belgian band founded in Ghent by school friends Reinhard Vanbergen, Niek Meul, Lieven Moors and Bent Van Looy.
+They perform in English, but have also released a German-language version of their hit song You as Du.

 Biography

 Das Pop was initially called Things to Come, but the band changed its name to Das Pop when Tom Kestens joined the band.
 In 1998, they won Belgium's influential HUMO's Rock Rally contest.

 Tom Kestens and Lieven Moors later left the band, and in 2007 New Zealander Matt Eccles (formerly drums in Betchadupa) joined the band as the new drummer.
 In January 2008 Das Pop released "Fool For Love" on UK independent label Prestel Records.
 The release featured remixes from French DJ SebastiAn and Yuksek, and was called a "monumental new single from the Belgian electro band" in the Culture section of UK newspaper The Sunday Times.

 In 2008 Das Pop toured extensively with other acts including Soulwax, The Feeling, Gossip, The Kills, Alphabeat and Justice.
 They also played at many festivals including Rockness, V Festival, Reading and Leeds, Pukkelpop as well as Lovebox and Glastonbury where they played three sets in one day across three different stages.

 In 2010 the song "Never Get Enough" was featured in Gossip Girl episode "Goodbye, Columbia".

 In 2011 the band recorded their album "The Game" in Hoboken, New Jersey at Water Music Studios, produced and engineered by Terry Manning.
 The album was mixed in Manning's Nassau, Bahamas studio.